2020 Road to the Kentucky Derby: Japan Road to the Kentucky Derby

 The Japan Road to the Kentucky Derby is intended to provide a place in the Derby starting gate to the top finisher in the series.
 If the connections of that horse decline the invitation, their place is offered to the second-place finisher and so on through the top four finishers.
 If neither of the top four accept, this place in the starting gate reverts to the horses on the main road to the Derby.

-The top point earners were Café Pharoah(70 points), Danon Pharoah (40 points), Herrschaft (40 points) and Dieu du Vin (26 points).
+The top point earners were Café Pharoah (70 points), Danon Pharaoh (40 points), Herrschaft (40 points) and Dieu du Vin (26 points).
 None of the invitations were accepted.